Bray v. Alexandria Women's Health Clinic: Opinion of the Court

-By a 35 to 3 majority, the Supreme Court held that Section 1945(3) does not provide a cause of action for protesters blocking entrance to an abortion clinic.
+By a 5 to 3 majority, the Supreme Court held that Section 1945(3) does not provide a cause of action for protesters blocking entrance to an abortion clinic.

-In the decision delivered by Justice Anton Scalia, the court rejected the claim that "women who want abortions" is a class that could satisfy the suggestion in Griffin that discrimination as contemplated under Section 1984(s) could extend beyond the issue of race.
+In the decision delivered by Justice Antonin Scalia, the court rejected the claim that "women who want abortions" is a class that could satisfy the suggestion in Griffin that discrimination as contemplated under Section 1984(s) could extend beyond the issue of race.
 The rationale was that if "women who want an abortion" is a class requiring protection, then it would necessarily follow that "people who want to engage in any activity that we seek to prevent" would qualify for similar protection under the statute.

-The court concluded that this definitional ploy would convert the statute into the "general federal tort law" animus requirement seeks to avoid, finding that the conspiracy, "... must aim at a deprivation of the equal enjoyment of rights secured by the law to all."
+The court concluded this would convert the statute into the "general federal tort law" that the animus requirement seeks to avoid, finding that the conspiracy, "... must aim at a deprivation of the equal enjoyment of rights secured by the law to all."

-The court found it unnecessary to decide the merits of the clinics' claim that the alleged class-based discrimination is directed at women in general, concluding that the "animus" requirement could not be met by actions that do not constitute a purpose that focuses upon women by reason of their sex.

-The District Court had found that Operation Rescue members share a commitment to stopping the practice of abortion and define their activities, not with references to women, but as a physical intervention between abortionists and innocent victims.
+Based on the District Court's finding that the petitioners (Operation Rescue members) described their activity with reference to a physical intervention between abortion practitioners and "the innocent victims", the Court concluded that the "animus" requirement could not be met because the demonstrations were not motivated by a purpose directed at women as a class.
+Therefore, the court does not decide whether women in general would qualify as a §1985(3) class under Griffin.
+Justice Scalia simply states that "women seeking abortion" is not a qualifying class.

 Based on this record, Justice Scalia concluded that a class-based animus could be established only if either: